lupyuen/lupyuen.github.io/src/arm.md

 The output file [__`nuttx`__](https://github.com/lupyuen/pinephone-nuttx/releases/download/v1.0.1/nuttx) is the Arm64 [__ELF Executable__](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) that we'll run in the next step.

-# Test NuttX with QEMU: Single Core
+# Test NuttX: Single Core

 We're ready to run NuttX!
 This is how we test __NuttX on QEMU__ with a Single Core of Arm Cortex-A53...